"Help people get complex data on SQL Server easily and understandably"

 - Tempdb performance metrics and usage, together with contention points and costly operations.

-- Very detailed storage usage statistics collection up to specific database file on the volume.
+- Very detailed storage usage statistic collection re: specific database file by volume.

-- Transaction log usage per-database and file with its contention queries for all databases.
+- Transaction log usage per-database and file with its contention points and costly operations.

 - Index usage of all indexes on the server and its design changes together with recommendations over time.